 Jewish tradition has it that Abraham was born in this area of what is southern Turkey.
 Perhaps, that is why God told Abraham while he was in Haran, “Go forth from your land and your birthplace and your father’s house to the land that I will show you.”
 (Gen. 12:1)

-Thus, Abraham left behind his father and brother in Haran at God’s direction and journeyed on to a land God would show him with his sister/wife, Sarah, and his nephew, Lot.
+Thus, Abraham left behind his father and brother in Haran at God’s direction and journeyed with his sister/wife, Sarah, and his nephew, Lot, to a land God would show him.
 They traveled about 400 miles from Haran to Shechem in Canaan, now Nablus in West Bank of Israel, but Abraham didn’t settle there.

 Abraham and Sarah kept going.
 They traveled down to Egypt because of famine in Canaan, and then they traveled back again to Canaan.